-Dried bonnies add to the taste of your meal and make
+Dried bonnies add to the taste of your meal and make it simply sumptuous |

 Here comes a new day for me to get set and begin the preparation of a sumptuous meal.
 People are always tempted to clean their plates or bowls with their tongues after eating my food.